syndit/com.synditcorp.ruleengine/docs/index.md

 ## Document definition fields

-There are four fields for use in identifying a particular document:
+There are five fields for use in identifying a particular document:

 1. definitionID - an ID unique to the particular document.
 This is useful at runtime, particularly when retrieving a rule definition from a no-sql database, like MongoDB.
 1. description - this is for providing a meaningful description of the rules in the document.